bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

   * [x] Add in the arguments needed to complete a standard reducer function.

-  * [x] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [x] Add in a reducer case to accommodate the start of a smurf fetch. - loading state

-  * [x] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [x] Add in a reducer case to accommodate the successful smurf api fetch. - success state

-  * [x] Add in a reducer cases to accommodate the failed smurf api fetch.
+  * [x] Add in a reducer cases to accommodate the failed smurf api fetch.- error case

-  * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
+  * [x] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.

+  - talking about the array state, add another object to the smurfData array, you would need to add another case
+  - all that other stuff goes into your AddForm

-  * [ ] Add in a reducer case that adds in a value to the error message.
+  * [x] Add in a reducer case that adds in a value to the error message.
+- add in another case (line 44 index.js action)

 #### index.js
   Connect your application to reducer through redux with the thunk and logger middleware packages attached.
+- this is where you connect the store (Provider, create store, applyMiddleware, etc.)
+- ok this page was ok

 #### actions/index.js
   Add in the action creators and action constants needed to add a smurf to state and fetch smurfs from the server. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retreive smurfs from our server, saves the result of that call to our state and shows an error if one is made.
+  * [x] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retreive smurfs from our server, saves the result of that call to our state and shows an error if one is made. -has an error

-  * [ ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
+  * [x] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).

-  * [ ] Add a standard action that allows us to set the value of the error message slice of state.
+  * [x] Add a standard action that allows us to set the value of the error message slice of state.

 #### App.js
   Connect this component to redux **passing in your fetchSmurfs action only.**

-  * [ ] Connect the fetchSmurfs actions to the App component.
+  * [x] Connect the fetchSmurfs actions to the App component.
+  - begin with imports at top of doc in App.js

-  * [ ] Call the fetchSmurfs action when the component first loads.
+  * [x] Call the fetchSmurfs action when the component first loads.

 #### components/SmurfList.js
   Connect this component to redux, **passing in your smurf array and loading status state values.**

-  * [ ] Connect the smurfs and loading state values to the SmurfList component.
+  * [x] Connect the smurfs and loading state values to the SmurfList component.
+- need mapStateToProps for this

-  * [ ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
+  * [x] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.

-  * [ ] Replace the static isLoading variable with the state loading variable.
+  * [x] Replace the static isLoading variable with the state loading variable.

 #### components/Smurf.js
   You do not need to modify this component.